Curvature pinching estimate under the Laplacian G_{2} flow: -structure

 where $\ast_{\phi}$ is the Hodge star operator determined by the metric and orientation.

 For a smooth $7$-manifold $M$ and a point $x\in M$, we define as in \cite{local curvature of G2,Lotay-Wei Shi-estimate}

 and the bundle

 We call a section $\varphi$ of $\wedge_{+}^{3}(T^{\ast}M)$ a {\it positive $3$-form} on $M$ or a {\it $G_{2}$-structure} on $M$, and denote the space of positive 3-form by $\Omega^{3}_{+}(M)$.
-The existence of $G_{2}$-structure is equivalent to the property that $M$ is oriented and spin, which is equivalent to the vanishing of the first two Stiefel-Whitney classes $\omega_{1}(TM)$ and $\omega_{2}(TM)$.
+The existence of $G_{2}$-structure is equivalent to the property that $M$ is {both orientable and spinnable}, which is equivalent to the vanishing of the first and two Stiefel-Whitney classes $\omega_{1}(TM)$ and $\omega_{2}(TM)$.
 For more details, see Theorem 10.6 in \cite{Lawson-Michelsohn}.